Classification, the Perceptron, and Logistic Regression

 Wrapping Up

-We started with a fundamentally new problem: predicting a discrete label rather than a continuous number.
-A naive attempt to use linear regression failed because (a) it ignored the discrete structure of \(y\), and (b) the unbounded output \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) does not match \(y \in \{0, 1\}\).
+We started with a fundamentally new problem: predicting a discrete label rather than a continuous number, which we framed as drawing a boundary between two classes.
+A naive attempt to use linear regression failed because (a) it ignored the discrete structure of \(y\), and (b) the unbounded output \(\boldsymbol{\uptheta}^{\intercal}\vb{x}\) does not match \(y \in \{0, 1\}\), leaving us with a fragile boundary that a single far-away point could drag across our data.
 We needed to compose the linear function with a squashing function.

 The first squashing function we tried was the hard threshold, which gave us the perceptron.
 Geometrically, the perceptron is beautifully simple: \(\boldsymbol{\uptheta}\) is perpendicular to the decision boundary, and each misclassified example rotates \(\boldsymbol{\uptheta}\) to push the boundary in the right direction.
-But the perceptron has no probabilistic interpretation, no graceful learning from “almost right” examples, and is hard to derive from any principled cost function.
+But the perceptron draws a hard boundary: no probabilistic interpretation, no graceful learning from “almost right” examples, and it is hard to derive from any principled cost function.

 Replacing the hard threshold with a smooth one, the sigmoid, gave us logistic regression.
 The sigmoid lets us interpret the output as a probability, which in turn allowed us to model \(y \mid \vb{x}\) as Bernoulli, write down a likelihood function, and apply maximum likelihood estimation to find \(\boldsymbol{\uptheta}\).
 Stunningly, the resulting gradient ascent update rule is identical (up to a sign) to the one for linear regression and the perceptron.
-This is not a coincidence; it is a consequence of all three algorithms being instances of generalized linear models, a connection we will explore in a future post.
+This is not a coincidence; it is a consequence of all three algorithms being instances of generalized linear models.

 To fit logistic regression efficiently, we introduced Newton’s method, an alternative to gradient ascent that uses second-order curvature information via the Hessian.
 Newton converges much faster in iterations but pays an \(\mathcal{O} \left(d^3\right)\) cost per iteration to invert the Hessian.
 For low-to-medium dimensions, it is often the right choice; for high dimensions, gradient methods win.